Explore Intriguing 15+ Vanuatu Facts: What You Need to Know

 4. Vanuatu Facts: Vanuatu invented bungee jumping.

-Vanuatu Invented Bungee Jumping – Image From Shutter Stock
+Vanuatu invented bungee jumping – Image From Shutter Stock

 On the small island of Pentecost in Vanuatu, when the yam crop begins to sprout in early April, locals construct wooden towers that soar between 20-30 meters high.
 From then until the end of May, village boys and men partake in a ritual called Nanggol.
 They dive from these precarious wooden structures with only vines tied to their ankles.
 Regarded as the precursor to bungee jumping, Vanuatu has even sought royalties from modern adventure companies because of appropriating their tradition.
 Numerous TV and filmmakers, including National Geographic, have documented this tradition.